flecoqui/Windows10/Samples/TestMediaApp/README.md

         const string cMulticastAddress = "239.11.11.11";
         const string cPort = "1919";

-Moreover, beyond the basic commands like PLAY, PAUSE, FULLSCREEN TestMediaApp supports commands like SELECT, OPENMEDIA and OPENPLAYLIST which allow the user to :
+Moreover, beyond the basic commands like PLAY, PAUSE, FULLSCREEN TestMediaApp supports commands like SELECT, OPENMEDIA and OPENPLAYLIST which allow the user to :</p>
-	- select remotely an item in the playlist using the index associated with this item
+	- select remotely an item in the playlist using the index associated with this item </p>
-	- open remotely a media content
+	- open remotely a media content  </p>
-	- open remotely a media playlist.
+	- open remotely a media playlist.</p>

 Strings associated with the commands below:

         public const string commandSelect = "SELECT";
         public const string commandOpen = "OPENMEDIA";
         public const string commandOpenPlaylist = "OPENPLAYLIST";

 In that case, you need to use the [Companion Application](https://github.com/flecoqui/Windows10/tree/master/Samples/CompanionMediaPlayer).